mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 of the ship's steward automatically and the middle passage baggage allowance becomes 500 kilos.
 Aslan nobles always have precedence and usually bump passengers of lesser standing.
-Working passage is common within a clan; working passage is rarely available to non- clan members.
+Working passage is common within a clan; working passage is rarely available to non-clan members.

 ###### Lesser Known Aspects Of Space Travel